veracity/veracity-documentation/common/markdown/get-started/get-started.md

 Veracity's Developer Community will assist in leading you towards the services and data you are seeking by providing easy navigation to services, tutorials, training and inspirational articles.
 We seek to continuously improve our platform so it is easy to use, appealing and promotes self-service.

 On the front page you will find several tiles.
 Each tile contains documentation that is intended to inform and demostrate the selected topic.
-To get a quick overview with key information of each tile, please see (insert link to overvie of tools)
+To get a quick overview with key information of each tile, please see [this](https://developer.veracity.com/docs).